-During your two days in Ushuaia, Argentina, start by taking a remis (taxi alternative) for 250-350 ARS ($6-8 USD) and have it drop you at the La Cabana Casa De Te (the Martial Glacier starting point).
+During your two days in Ushuaia, Argentina, start by taking a remis (taxi alternative) for 250-350 ARS ($6-8 USD) and have it drop you at the La Cabana Casa De Te (the Martial Glacier hike starting point).

-After hiking alongside a forested stream, turn around often to get views of the channel and city below, which only get better as you trek higher.
-Once you arrive at the glacier base, you can opt to hike to the top of the glacier, though I’d recommend bringing snow boots or crampons depending on the weather.
-Plan to spend 2 – 4 hours for the hike.
+After hiking alongside a forested stream, turn around often to get views of the channel and city below, which get better as you trek higher.
+Once you arrive at the glacier base, you can opt to hike to the top of the glacier.
+If you do this, I’d recommend bringing snow boots or crampons as it can be quite snowy or icy.
+Plan to spend 2 – 4 hours on the hike.

-TIP: Since the Ushuaia, Argentina, weather changes frequently, bring a waterproof jacket, pants, hats, gloves and water for the hike.
-Read more about my Chilean Patagonia article to learn about my recommended Patagonia hiking essentials.
+TOP TIP: Since Ushuaia, Argentina, weather is unpredictable and changes frequently, bring a waterproof jacket, pants, hats, gloves and water for the hike.
+Read my Chilean Patagonia article to learn about my recommended Patagonia hiking essentials.

 2) Relax at La Cabana Casa de Te